Hammad-Malick/currency_converter/currency-converter/README.md

 # Currency Converter

-A full-stack currency converter application built with Angular and Node.js.
+A full-stack currency converter application built with Angular and Node.js (expressjs).

 ## Features